juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

-### Google Analytics
+### Google Tag

-Track every single panelist interaction using your own Google Analytics dashboard.
-Tracking works on all landing pages, registration surveys and even in the members app.
-Certain features **emit events** to Google Analytics.
-Example of such events are:
+Track every single panelist interaction using your own Google Tag.
+Google Tag can be used with various Google services, including Google Adwords and Google Analytics.
+Google Tag is executed on s on all panelist-facing pages, including the registration survey and the member app.

-- Registration welcome (registration welcome page view)
-- Registration start (registration survey start)
-- Registration complete (registration survey completed)
-- Members app login (login page view)
-- Members app authenticated (login successfully completed)

-The events allow you to track percentage of panelists who started vs. completed the registration survey for example.

-> **IMPORTANT!** Google Analytics is not GDPR compliant.
-If you use this feature it should be properly disclosed in the **Privacy Policy** landing page in the section **Information we collect**
+> **IMPORTANT!** Google Tag may not be **GDPR** or **CCPA** compliant and may require additional disclosures when used.
+We recommend disclosing in the **Privacy Policy** landing page in the section **Information we collect**

 ### Setup

-First you need register with [Google Analytics](https://analytics.google.com) and log in.

-#### Step 1 - Account
-Create an account in Google Analytics and call it SampleNinja.

-#### Step 2 - Property setup
-Give property a name like **Panelist Tracker**, select reporting timezone and currency.

-#### Step 3 - Advanced options
-Click on **Show advanced options** and click on **Create a Universal Analytics Property** -toggle.
-Next enter the website URL **https://yourcompany.sampleninja.io**.
-This URL must match your Sample Ninja domain name.

-Select **Create an Universal Analytics property only**

-#### Step 4 - About your business
-Fill in your business details and click on **Create** -button.
-Accept terms of conditions if prompted.

-#### Step 5 - Record Universal Analytics ID displayed at the top of the page.
-This ID is typically presented in format: UA-XXXXXXXXX-X

-#### Step 6 - Enter the UA number into Sample Ninja
-Enter number without the UA- prefix into the Universal Analytics ID field.
-And you are done.

-#### Step 7 - Test
-Visit any panelist features like registration survey, members app or any landing page.
-Observe that the real time statisctics are getting reported in Google Analytics.
+Get a new Google Tag using [Google Tag Manager](https://tagmanager.google.com) and then enter it into **Sub Panels -> Manager -> Settings -> Google Tag**.
+The tag should now be called on each page (panelist-facing pages).

+> Please refer to [Google Tag Manager Help](https://support.google.com/tagmanager) for more information how to configure other services like Google Analytics or Google Adwords.